Information for Afghan Nationals

 After we receive and accept your application, we will inform you in writing if you need to attend a biometric services appointment.
 If you do, the notice we send you will provide you the location of your local or designated USCIS application support center and the date and time of your appointment.
 If you do not attend your biometric services appointment, we may deny your application.

-If we approve your Form I-765, we will mail your Employment Authorization Document (EAD) to you at your address on record.
+If we approve your Form I-765, we will mail your EAD to you at your address on record.
 You must notify USCIS within 10 days of any change in your address to ensure timely and accurate delivery of your EAD.
 (Notify USCIS of an address change by filing Form AR-11, Alien’s Change of Address Card, online using the Change of Address webpage.)

 To request renewal of your employment authorization or replacement of your EAD, see the Form I-765 webpage.